nanoporetech/pyspoa/README.md

 ### Licence and Copyright
 (c) 2019 Oxford Nanopore Technologies Ltd.

-fast-ctc-decode is distributed under the terms of the MIT License.
-If a copy of the License was not distributed with this file, You can obtain one at https://github.com/nanoporetech/fast-ctc-decode/
+pyspoa is distributed under the terms of the MIT License.
+If a copy of the License was not distributed with this file, You can obtain one at https://github.com/nanoporetech/pyspoa

 ### Research Release